Stuwert/playthistonight/src/posts/some-thoughts-on-roll-and-moves.md

 For some Americans who grew up in the ‘80s and ‘90s, the roll and move mechanic represents games at their worst: boring affairs that make the prospect of putting cardboard and plastic on a table seem bleak.
 Culturally dominant games like *Monopoly*, *Clue*, *Parcheesi*, *Sorry!*, and *Aggravation* feature the roll and move mechanic where players would roll dice and then move a piece around a board based on the rolled number.

+At a rough level “roll and move” means that a player rolls a die and then uses the result to determine how many spaces they can move.
+In a game like *Candyland* they don’t have much control over what they do with the results, but in *Backgammon* players have a lot of control.

 The games themselves are considered unfun and unfair luck-driven affairs.
 And for that reason, the mechanic has also mostly fallen out of vogue in modern board game design which features tight feedback mechanisms, catch up features, and dramatic endings.
 Playing *Machi Koro: Legacy* got me to reconsider that belief.

-## The (Briefest) History

-In America, when we think of roll and move games *Monopoly*, and *Clue* come to mind, but older games like *Parcheesi* (based on the Indian game *Pachisi*), *Backgammon*, game *Snakes and Ladders* also use roll and move mechanics.
-At a rough level “roll and move” means that a player rolls a die and then uses the result to determine how many spaces they can move.
-In a game like *Candyland* they don’t have much control over what they do with the results, but in *Backgammon* players have a lot of control.

 ## The Beauty of Roll and Move